| Mark

 of law, engineering and accounting.

-directly with CEOs and business owners to build their differentiating
+directly with CEOs, managing partners, business owners and executive directors to build and protect their differentiating

-he is recognized for an ability to think strategically, work
+he knows how to think strategically, execute effectively, work

 Focus on